Essay

 Why a trace fits decode

-Suppose someone told you:
+Suppose someone claims:

 • here is the state before step 0,